 Unsuspecting motorists are leaving themselves uninsured after buying fake insurance through online ghost brokers – thousands conned across the UK

-Male drivers in their 20s are the biggest target for ghost brokers, according to a new report by City of London Police.
+Drivers aged 17-24 are most likely to be caught out by ghost brokers, according to a new report by City of London Police.

-Fears thousands of motorists are unwittingly driving around uninsured have been raised by the police force who this month launched a #SteerClearOfFraud campaign to help educate drivers on ghost broking scams.
+Fears thousands of motorists are unwittingly driving around uninsured have been raised by the police force who've launched the second phase of their #SteerClearOfFraud campaign to help educate drivers on ghost broking scams.

 What is a ghost broker?